Thank you for registering. - GPS World

 Thank you for registering.

-Thank you for registering for the upcoming webinar, “GPS Program Updates and its Role in the SMC Space Enterprise Architecture” sponsored by Spirent.
+Thank you for registering for the upcoming webinar, “The Era of Autonomy is Here: Going Beyond the Vehicle Phenomenon” sponsored by Septentrio.

 A link to the live event will be sent to you two hours before the event.
 Your personalized event URL will be automatically generated by the ON24 system.
 To ensure receipt of the email, please whitelist this email address by adding it to your contacts: do_not_reply@on24event.com.

 Audience members may arrive 15 minutes prior to live time.
-If you have any questions, please contact event producer Allison Barwacz at ABarwacz@northcoastmedia.net
+If you have any questions, please contact event producer Mackenzie Schoenherr at MSchoenherr@northcoastmedia.net

 Follow Us